Mexico is no 'piñata,' election front-runner says after Trump tweets

 His unconventional, and at times inconsistent, policy stances have sometimes led to comparisons with the U.S. president.

-The 64-year-old candidate played to his leftist base, attacking the current government and saying he would suspend a $13 billion airport project he says is tainted by corruption.
+The 64-year-old candidate played to his leftist base, attacking the current government and saying he would suspend a $13 billion airport, an important project for Mexican billionaire Carlos Slim, which he says is tainted by corruption.

 He has promised to “consult the people” on reforms and plans to turn the presidential residence into a cultural center, sell the presidential plane and cut his salary in half.